 Our thanks to Channel 5 Royal Correspondent Simon Vigar for an early look at the couple’s arrival in his photo.

-The bespoke frock also has three-quarter sleeves, a self-belt, deep vee neckline, and full skirt.
+The bespoke frock also has three-quarter sleeves, a self-belt, a deep vee neckline, and full skirt.

 A commenter (Anna) thinks it is Jimmy Choo’s Cosma Disco Bar Clutch, this links to that bag in a different color/decor.
 UPDATE DEC 31 2020: With thanks to Lori for her comment, it looks like the Duchess carried the Park Avenue bag by Russell and Bromley.